Diarrhoeal Viruses Slide Set

 A small series of volunteer experiments confirmed that the virus was capable of causing disease in adults.
 Half the volunteers challenged developed illness although none were severely ill.
 These volunteers were rechallenged between 27 and 41 months later and those who were ill on the first occasion were ill again.
 Virus was detected in the faeces of those challenged.
 The volunteers developed both serum and secretory antibodies in the gut and it is surprising that this appeared to confer no protection.
 Norwalk virus has been associated almost exclusively with outbreaks of diarrhoea and vomiting.
 Vomiting appears to be a more prominent feature of infection than with rota and adenoviruses.
 There is usually little or no pyrexia and the diseases is usually mild with spontaneous recovery.
 Outbreaks have been associated with contaminated seafood such as oysters.
 Person to person spread is probably a component of almost all outbreaks involving SRSVs.
 Outbreaks in institutions have an epidemic curve typical of person to person spread.
 Faecal oral spread is probably the major means of transmission.
 However other routes are possible such as through environmental contamination through vomiting and possibly through the airbourne route.
 Outbreaks of SRSV have also been associated with exposure to recreational water such as swimming in contaminated lakes.
 Occasionally SRSVs are responsible for sporadic cases of gastroenteritis.

 1. RT-PCR - have become the major means of diagnosing norovirus infection.
 It is especially useful in the investigation of outbreaks.
-At present, only in-house methods are available that uses primers directed against the polymerase region of noroviruses.
+In-house methods are available that uses primers directed against the polymerase region of noroviruses.
 The amplicon could then be sequenced for epidemilogical analysis.
+Real-time quantitative PCR assays are now the preferred method for detecting noroviruses.
+These assays are very sensitive and can detect as few as 10 to 100 norovirus copies per reaction.
+They use different oligonucleotide primer sets to differentiate genogroup I and genogroup II norovirus.
+RT-qPCR assays are also quantitative and can provide estimates of viral load.
+The assays may be used to detect norovirus in stool, vomitus, foods, water, and environmental specimens.

 2. Electron Microscopy - classical means of diagnosis of Norovirus infection, the viruses are non-cultivable.
 Require samples with large number of virus particles and also highly skilled observers.